Scotty (Star Trek): Birthplace dispute

-Linlithgow's claim to being Scotty's birthplace.
-In "Wolf in the Fold" (1967), Scotty says that he is "an old Aberdeen pub crawler", but that doesn't mean that he was born or grew up there, merely that he spent some of his reprobate youth there.
-Nothwithstanding that caveat, Aberdeen city leaders proposed planned to erect a monument to the actor and character.
+Aberdeen's claim to being Scotty's birthplace.
+In "Wolf in the Fold" (1967), Scotty says that he is "an old Aberdeen pub crawler", as he grew up and spent some of his reprobate youth there.
+Notwithstanding that caveat, Aberdeen city leaders proposed plans to erect a monument to the actor and character.

+Linlithgow, however, insists that Scotty was born in the town, with a plaque in the local museum commemorating his future birth.

 In popular culture

-Scotty's operation of the Enterprise transporter system inspired the catchphrase "Beam me up, Scotty", which gained currency in popular culture beyond Star Trek fans (most notably by former U.S. Representative James Traficant), even though the exact phrase is not spoken in that way in the original series, although it is used frequently in the animated series.
+Scotty's operation of the Enterprise transporter system inspired the catchphrase "Beam me up, Scotty", which gained currency in popular culture beyond Star Trek fans (most notably by former U.S. Representative James Traficant), even though the exact phrase is not spoken in that way in the original series, it is used frequently in the animated series.
 In Star Trek IV: The Voyage Home, Kirk says, "Scotty, beam me up."